 1.3 The Dimensions of Colour: Lightness

-Lightness does not apply to an area perceived as a primary light source, because primary light sources have the potential to increase in brightness indefinitely, and so their colours typically are not judged in relation to an upper limit perceived as white.
-Primary light sources can thus be said to be brighter or dimmer, but not lighter or darker grey.
-However colours on luminous computer and TV screens are seen as having lightness if the screen is perceived, as it normally is, as a coloured object instead of as a primary light source.
-Here the finite range of brightnesses of the pixels at a given brightness setting of the display create a context within which llightness is perceived.
+Notice that the phrase "of a similarly illuminated area" implies that the area being judged is also illuminated.
+Lightness does not apply to areas perceived as a primary light source because such areas are not judged relative to a definite upper limit perceived as being white.
+Primary light sources perceived as such can be compared as brighter or dimmer, but not as lighter or darker grey, and can not be said to have, for example, a middle grey value.
+However, colours of luminous computer and television screens are seen as having greyscale value when the screen is perceived, as it normally is, as an illuminated page instead of as a primary light source.
+Here the finite range of brightnesses of the pixels (at a given brightness setting of the display) creates a context within which greyscale value is perceived.

 Figure 1.3.2.
-Tonal sketches of two of Howard Pyle's illustrations from Andrew Loomis' Creative Illustration (1948).
+Value sketches of three of Howard Pyle's illustrations, from Andrew Loomis' Creative Illustration (1948).

-In artworks and in perception of images in general, lightness is the pre-eminent attribute or dimension of colour.
-If the lightness information in an image is isolated from the chromatic information, remarkably large amounts of the legibility and compositional structure are preserved (Fig. 1.3.1).
-In traditional art and design education, lightness (as value or tone) is often treated separately from and earlier than chromatic colour as one of the fundamental elements of composition, alongside line, shape, mass, rhythm etc. Manipulating the lightness structure of a picture by "massing" values into a striking arrangement of shapes, and choosing the distribution of lightnesses through the scale to establish an expressively appropriate value "key", are well known traditional compositional strategies (Fig. 1.3.2).
+In artworks and in perception of images in general, lightness is the pre-eminent attribute or dimension of colour (Fig. 1.3.1).
+If the lightness information in an image is isolated from the chromatic information, remarkably large amounts of the legibility and compositional structure are preserved (Fig. 1.3.1B).
+In art and design education, lightness (generally under the name "value" or "tone") is very often treated separately from and earlier than "colour" (meaning only hue and chroma) as one of the fundamental elements of composition, alongside line, shape, mass, rhythm etc. Manipulating the lightness structure of a picture by "massing" values into a striking arrangement of shapes, and choosing the distribution of values through the scale to establish an expressively appropriate value "key" (Fig. 1.3.2), are well-known traditional compositional strategies.

 Figure 1.3.3.
 Cleland's (1921) illustration of Munsell's conception of his system as a tree of colours.